Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Maret 2025 01.35.40 UTC
+- WIB: Selasa, 25 Maret 2025 02.20.18 UTC
-- WITA: Selasa, 25 Maret 2025 02.35.40 UTC
+- WITA: Selasa, 25 Maret 2025 03.20.18 UTC
-- WIT: Selasa, 25 Maret 2025 03.35.40 UTC
+- WIT: Selasa, 25 Maret 2025 04.20.18 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude